by Ardell Broadbent

 Perhaps [this IC] could call back a past capable member to help manage personnel.
 I suggest the following example could be a good model to take some of the load off [director and owner] so that she can put her tremendous skills where they are most needed and useful.
 My sister was brilliant at building from scratch a highly rated private school from the ground up (Daybreak Academy in Utah), but she eventually admitted she wasn’t the best person to do the personnel management of the gentle teacher types who are excellent at nurturing and guiding young children.
 Her directness and take charge attitude was necessary in the outward-facing business side, but for the day-to-day internal management, she admitted she was too abrasive.
 She kept alienating and offending staff members.
 She wisely hired a director to do the personnel management, and together they have long been an excellent team.
 My sister still does the firing because she is suited to it, but she relies on the director to help with the decisions about when someone’s employment is no longer useful.
 A team approach could make the best use of complementary leadership attributes.

-It isn’t realistic to charge $1500 monthly for rent/sitefees/upgrade.
-On airbnb.com, looking for month-long discounted rates, there are available [location] rentals for around $1200 monthly, which include utilities and wifi and sometimes on-site washer/dryer.
-Although [this IC] has unique aspects to offer, the solar electric is inadequate on cloudy days to even keep the [ultra-mini energy star] refrigerator going, and barely even charges a laptop.
+[From early 2020] It isn’t realistic to charge $1500 monthly for rent/sitefees/upgrade.
+On airbnb, looking for month-long discounted rates, there are available [location] similar-sized rentals for around $1200 monthly, which include utilities and wifi and sometimes on-site washer/dryer.
+Although [this IC] has unique aspects to offer, the solar electric is inadequate on cloudy days to even keep the [ultra-mini energy star] refrigerator going, and to barely even charge a laptop.
 Managing with headlamps is not ideal.
 Living without running water and having to keep a fire going is time intensive.
 I hope you will reconsider the price you recently demanded.

 I invite you to consider how you are going to find investing members who stay long term.
 Why is it that “people are leavers” as you say?
-Out of the reportedly 10,000 people who have visited yearly and the high level of current interest in living on site, how is it that the nine possible household spaces aren’t filled?
+Out of the reported thousands of people who have visited yearly and the high level of current interest in living on site, how is it that the nine possible household spaces aren’t filled, not even the mostly-completed structures?
 Why is there is only one [permanent family] currently?
 It is not easy to offer this advice, and perhaps I am able to give it only because of being more detached now.
 It might not easy to hear, yet I hope this will be of some benefit.